3 Events

 Poster / Motion

-This is a series of three motion posters of three different upcoming cultural events in NYC: “ASUNA: 100 Keyboards” at Brooklyn Academy of Music, “Mark Rothko: Sound Bath Meditation,” and “Agnes Martin: Music for Healing” at Pace Gallery.
-The given challenge was to develop a visual connection between the three different events.
-From the left:
+This is a series of three motion posters for three upcoming cultural events in New York City: “ASUNA: 100 Keyboards” at the Brooklyn Academy of Music, and “Mark Rothko: Sound Bath Meditation” and “Agnes Martin: Music for Healing” at Pace Gallery.

 (1)